MiMillieuh/Lumo-Api/README.md

 Copyright @Carlostkd

+## warning ⚠️ If you have installed the previous version to use the upload/delete files you need to install the multer:

+## npm install multer

 Welcome to **Lumo API**! 🚀 A powerful and flexible API for interacting with the Lumo AI powered by Proton.

 This API allows you to integrate Proton Lumo Assistante in any of your Projects - web apps or mobile apps. 🎉